 What to Look for in a Product

 Certain products are designed to visibly repair the surface of the hair.
 Recreating the protective barrier that has been broken down during the dyeing process, making hair smooth and shiny.
 This is a huge bonus if you’re rocking a spicy red, warm burgundy or any highly-pigmented hue that you want to keep as bright as possible!

 Whether you’ve opted for a subtle balayage or a bold, bleached look, pick products that are tailored to your tone.
 We suggest using the TIGI Copyright Custom Care Colour Shampoo and Conditioner to nourish the hair and add shine and vibrancy to your colored locks.

 Do Hot Showers Make Your Hair Color Less Vibrant?

 Yes, they can.
-According to Francesca, “hot water opens up the hair cuticle possibly making more color leach out.”
+Hot water opens up the hair cuticle possibly making more color leach out.
 In contrast, cold water tends to ‘seal’ the cuticle.
 Be aware that the more time you rinse colored hair under hot water, the more it can lose its vibrancy.
 Therefore, giving the hair a quick blast of cold water or placing a shower cap over your hair after it’s been washed are two much easier (and less chilly) ways to protect colored hair.